unik-name/docs.unikname.network/docs/introduction.md

 * 10 Organizations – Committed in securing the web for businesses
 * 3 Network community players

-**:trophy: <brand name="uns"/> Supply of UNS utility token is dynamic and follows adoption.** UNS tokens are created when DIDs are created on the chain and when they become alive, this design makes the token less prone to speculation and more stable.
+**:trophy: <brand name="uns"/> Supply of UNIK utility token is dynamic and follows adoption.** UNIK tokens are created when DIDs are created on the chain and when they become alive, this design makes the token less prone to speculation and more stable.

 ## Key Benefits